Alternatives to

 Collaborative and visual database

-Flexibility, automations, numerous integrations
+Flexibility, automations, many integrations

 Less structured for project management as such

-Cross-functional teams, content-oriented and data-driven projects
+Cross-functional teams, content- and data-driven projects

 Smartevo